Peter-Vanderhyde/Minecraft-Manager/README.md

 - Query the current status of the server including the version and the world name
 - Chat with others connected to the manager

 The host has the ability to choose what worlds he would like the clients to be able to choose from, including worlds running fabric mods.
+There is a button to quickly backup server worlds for convenience.

 ## Host Instructions
 If you are hosting the server on your computer, you must have your manager_host program running for others to be able to control the server.
 You will need a Java Runtime (JRE) in order to run the server, so download one if you do not already have it.
 Different versions require different minimum JRE versions.